Cabozantinib improves tumour response in advanced HCC

 Reduction from baseline in serum AFP levels, a marker for HCC, was also greater in the cabozantinib arm vs the placebo arm (median, -26 percent vs +32 percent), with more cabozantinib-treated patients achieving a ≥50 percent reduction in serum AFP (23 percent vs 5 percent).

 Among patients with baseline AFP ≥20 ng/mL (whereby 20 ng/mL was considered the upper limit of normal), the proportion of cabozantinib-treated patients who experienced any reduction in AFP levels was almost doubled that in the placebo arms (53 percent vs 23 percent).
 Furthermore, 9 percent of the patients in the cabozatinib arm had attained normal AFP levels compared with just 3 percent in the placebo arm.

-Noting that a proportion of patients (7–8 percent) in the placebo arm also experienced AFP drop of ≥50 percent, he suggested that researchers look closer into the details to find out the reason behind this.
+Noting that a proportion of patients (7–8 percent) in the placebo arm also experienced AFP drop of ≥50 percent, Chan suggested that the researchers look closer into the details to find out the reason behind this.

-“[To find out if] AFP response is really associated with better outcome, the researchers need to look into the association of AFP response with OS in the carbozantinib treatment arm.
+“[To find out if] AFP response is really associated with better outcome, the researchers need to look into the association of AFP response with OS benefit in the cabozantinib treatment arm.
 I will be very surprised if it is not associated with OS,” Chan commented.